 For the year ended February 28, 2010, manager expense waiver and reimbursement decreased \$0.3 million, or 33.6% compared to the fiscal year ended February 28, 2009.
-The decrease is primarily attributable to lower total compensation expense incurred by the Administrator relating to the allocation of those persons providing administrative support and services to the Company.
+The decrease is primarily attributable to lower total compensation expense incurred by our former administrator relating to the allocation of those persons providing administrative support and services to the Company.

 For the year ended February 28, 2009, manager expense waiver and reimbursement decreased \$0.8 million, or 43.5% compared to the fiscal year ended February 28, 2009.
-The decrease was due to the termination of the expense reimbursement agreement as of March 23, 2008, pursuant to which GSC Group had reimbursed the Company for operating expenses (other than investment advisory and management fees and interest and credit facility expenses) in excess of 1.55% of net assets attributable to common stock.
+The decrease was due to the termination of the expense reimbursement agreement as of March 23, 2008, pursuant to which our former external investment adviser had reimbursed the Company for operating expenses (other than investment advisory and management fees and interest and credit facility expenses) in excess of 1.55% of net assets attributable to common stock.